PrashanthManda1/Agile-Scrum-Master-ASM-Project/README.md

 # Agile-Scrum-Master-ASM-Project
 Smart Weather (With Jira)__
-Identify at least epics and user stories.
+Identify epics and user stories.
 Linked the stories to the epics.
 Entered the backlog (epics, stories and subtasks) in JIRA, Made a tentative release plan, by assigning the stories to three sprints, Started and completed one sprint,